 Today was a rainy day, finally.
 I look out my window and see the city lights in the far distance, through the palette of raindrops, while reading some articles about the latest financial developments due to Covid-19.
 Well, an interesting view on the threshold of the near future, of tomorrow.

-The predictions, to be frank, are worrisome for the coming years and more difficult after 2 years from know.
-I know government can – in times of and in the modus of a crisis – print the money very easily or borrow it relatively cheap.
-It can spend budgets to all individuals, communities, civic organisations and companies which are in (desperate) need of support.
-We know all these spendings will have to be refunded and paid back by citizens, companies and lower governments.
-It is unavoidable to find the balance again.
-The awareness under public leaders, city managers, CFO’s and concern controllers is growing – “Houston, we have a problem” – , because municipality cash registers are deflating rapidly.
+The predictions, to be frank, are worrisome for the coming years and more difficult after 2 years from now.
+I know the government can print new money very easily or borrow it relatively cheaply.
+It can spend budgets on all individuals, communities, civic organisations and companies which are in (desperate) need of support.
+We know all these spendings at the end will have to be refunded and paid back by citizens, companies and lower governments like municipalities.
+It is unavoidable to find new balance again.
+The awareness under public leaders, city managers, CFO’s and concern controllers is growing – “Houston, we have a problem” –, because cash registers are deflating rapidly.

-Where a romantic late evening view with a good glass of wine can cross the thoughts on a new financial strategy for local government, the city and the village.
-Same picture, two perspectives: home sweet home and the need for a sparkling and financial solid public governance.
-For now, cheers!
-Next Monday of course back to the design table with my colleagues.
+Where a romantic late evening view with a good glass of wine can cross the thoughts on a new financial strategy for local government and the city.
+Same picture, two perspectives: that of home sweet home and the other one of the need for a sparkling and financial solid public strategy.
+A reflective mood.